mtsuszycki/ipspoof/README.md

 # spoofs

-imple Linux command line tool for sending TCP packets with arbitrary spoofed IP
+Linux command line tool for sending TCP packets with arbitrary spoofed IP

-compile:
-gcc spoofs.c -o spoofs
+Compile with 'make'

 use: